-Minnesota follows the Office of Refugee Resettlement's 2012 refugee screening guidelines.
+Minnesota follows the Office of Refugee Resettlement's 2012 refugee screening guidelines, along with CDC refugee screening guidelines.
 A Refugee Health Assessment consists of a series of two to three visits.
 Essential elements of the exam include a medical and physical assessment focused on the identification and treatment of infectious diseases and indicators of chronic conditions, according to standardized Office of Refugee Resettlement, Centers for Disease Control and Prevention and Minnesota Department of Health screening protocols.
 The exam also includes treatment for any conditions identified or referral to appropriate follow-up care and basic health education.